Veyronity/BreakTheMod/README.md

 ---

 ## **Features**
-List the key features of your mod.
-Use bullet points to make it scannable.
-Optionally, include images or GIFs.

 - WhereIs: It tells you where a player is based on the map api.
 - Nearby: It tellsy ou where players are in the rendered chunks, if they would be visible on the map ofcourse